KDE/documentation-develop-kde-org/content/docs/contribute/style.md

 This is for three reasons:

 * The first level (`#`) is already in use for the page title.
 * The KDE Developer website currently has a limitation for showing sidebar content.
-Using four levels (`####`) or more will now show up on the right sidebar.
+Using four levels (`####`) or more will not show up on the right sidebar.
 * This forces the tutorial writer to not go overboard with content levels.

 Use heading level four (`####`) only if strictly necessary.
 Never use five (`#####`) or more.